 JD Logistics prides itself on its dedication to improving the supply chain management process through the use of advanced technology.
 As of the end of 2020, the business group has a team of over 3,700 R&D professionals, as well as more than 4,400 patents and computer software copyrights, of which over 2,500 are related to automation and unmanned technologies.

-JD Logistics went public on the Hong Kong Stock Exchange on May 28th, 2021.
+JD Logistics went public on the Hong Kong Stock Exchange on May 28th, 2021 (see further information in our JD Logistics series here).

 JD-Y is JD's supply chain research and development unit that focuses specifically on supply chain innovation.